elis-wind/PhD/Web_scraping/readme.md

 **Input**

-- `corpora.txt`: the list of subcorpora to extraxt adjectives from
+- `corpora.txt`: the list of sub-corpora to extract adjectives from
 - `segments.txt`: the list of final segments of adjectives to extract
-- `prefix.txt`: the list of caracters to search before each segment
+- `prefix.txt`: the list of characters to search before each segment

 **Output**